TrustCo Bank Corp NY (NASDAQ:TRST) Posts Quarterly Earnings Results, Beats Expectations By $0.01 EPS

-TrustCo Bank Corp NY (NASDAQ:TRST) announced its earnings results on Tuesday.
-The bank reported $0.15 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.14 by $0.01, MarketWatch Earnings reports.
+TrustCo Bank Corp NY (NASDAQ:TRST) issued its earnings results on Tuesday.
+The bank reported $0.15 EPS for the quarter, beating analysts’ consensus estimates of $0.14 by $0.01, MarketWatch Earnings reports.
 TrustCo Bank Corp NY had a return on equity of 9.55% and a net margin of 26.28%.

-The company also recently announced a quarterly dividend, which was paid on Thursday, April 1st.
-Investors of record on Friday, March 5th were given a $0.068 dividend.
-This represents a $0.27 dividend on an annualized basis and a yield of 3.71%.
-The ex-dividend date of this dividend was Thursday, March 4th.
-TrustCo Bank Corp NY’s dividend payout ratio is presently 45.00%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, April 1st.
+Shareholders of record on Friday, March 5th were given a dividend of $0.068 per share.
+The ex-dividend date was Thursday, March 4th.
+This represents a $0.27 annualized dividend and a dividend yield of 3.71%.
+TrustCo Bank Corp NY’s dividend payout ratio (DPR) is presently 45.00%.

-In other news, Director Kimberly Adams Russell bought 5,000 shares of the company’s stock in a transaction that occurred on Monday, March 1st.
-The shares were acquired at an average price of $7.10 per share, with a total value of $35,500.00.
-Following the transaction, the director now owns 12,000 shares in the company, valued at $85,200.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-2.69% of the stock is currently owned by company insiders.
+A number of brokerages have recently commented on TRST.
+Piper Sandler cut TrustCo Bank Corp NY from an “overweight” rating to a “neutral” rating in a research report on Monday, January 25th.
+Zacks Investment Research upgraded shares of TrustCo Bank Corp NY from a “hold” rating to a “buy” rating and set a $8.25 price target for the company in a research report on Thursday.

 About TrustCo Bank Corp NY